Mike Pouncey

-James Michael Pouncey (born July 24, 1989) is an American former professional football player who was a center for ten seasons in the National Football League (NFL).
-He played college football for the University of Florida, was a member of a BCS National Championship team, and earned All-American honors.
-He was drafted by the Miami Dolphins in the first round of the 2011 NFL Draft, and played the final three seasons of his career with the Los Angeles Chargers.
+James Michael Pouncey (born July 24, 1989) is an American former professional football player who was a center in the National Football League (NFL).
+He played college football for the Florida Gators, was a member of a BCS National Championship team, and earned All-American honors.
+He was selected by the Miami Dolphins in the first round of the 2011 NFL draft, and also played for the Los Angeles Chargers.
 He is the twin brother of former NFL center Maurkice Pouncey.

-Early years
+Early life

 Pouncey was born in Ardmore, Oklahoma.
 He attended Lakeland High School in Lakeland, Florida, where he was a standout lineman for the Lakeland Dreadnaughts high school football team.
 As a senior in 2006, he helped lead Lakeland High to its third consecutive Florida Class 5A state championship and second straight USA Today national championship.

 Considered a four-star recruit by Rivals.com, Pouncey was listed as the No. 16 offensive guard in the nation in 2007.
 He chose Florida over offers from Florida State, Clemson, Miami, and Michigan.

 College career

 Pouncey accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Urban Meyer's Florida Gators football team from 2007 to 2010.
 As a freshman in 2007, he started the season as an offensive lineman but had to move to the defensive line as replacement when several defensive starters were injured.

 Pouncey started four of 13 games as a freshman, recording eight tackles and an interception.
 As a sophomore in 2008, he moved back to the offensive line and started all 14 of the Gators' games at right guard, including the Gators' 24–14 victory over the Oklahoma Sooners in the 2009 BCS National Championship Game.

 After his junior season in 2009, Pouncey was named an Associated Press honorable mention All-Southeastern Conference (SEC) selection and a Pro Football Weekly first-team All-American.
-As a senior team captain in 2010, he moved from guard to center for the Gators, replacing his twin brother Maurkice Pouncey at center, after Maurkice entered the 2010 NFL Draft following his junior year.
+As a senior team captain in 2010, he moved from guard to center for the Gators, replacing his twin brother Maurkice Pouncey at center, after Maurkice entered the 2010 NFL draft following his junior year.